NEventStore/NEventStore/readme.markdown

 the EventStore is able to liberate applications from the stringent requirements often imposed by infrastructure components.
 Specifically, most CQRS-style applications read from a message queue and perform some processing.
-When processing is complete, the application then commits the work to a database and publishes the completed work.
-In almost all cases, this requires a two-phase commit managed by a distributed transaction coordinator (MS DTC in .NET) along with various security settings and ports available whereby such components can communicate.
+When processing is complete, the application then commits the work to storage and publishes the completed work.
+In almost all cases, this requires a two-phase commit managed by a distributed transaction coordinator (MSDTC in .NET) along with various security settings and ports available whereby such components can communicate.

 When using a two-phase commit in .NET, there are very few database drivers that support this scenario and even fewer message queues that support it as well.
-In essence, if you want to implement a typical CQRS-style application, you're stuck with MSMQ and SQL Server using MS-DTC.
+In essence, if you want to implement a typical CQRS-style application, you're stuck with MSMQ and SQL Server using MSDTC.
 Granted, there are other choices, but the constraints imposed by a two-phase commit are burdensome.
 This also creates additional issues when utilizing shared hosting or running on Mono as support in frameworks and drivers is either poor, buggy, or unavailable.